push-protocol/Build-with-wallet-tracker/push-showrunners-framework/README.md

     ```
     cd push-showrunner-framework/
     ```
+3. **Initialize Docker:**
+    For local ease of development, we use Docker.
+Make sure you have it installed.
+You can get Docker [here](https://docs.docker.com/get-docker/).
+    ```
+    docker-compose up
+    ```

-3. **Install packages and set up environment variables:**
+4. **Install packages and set up environment variables:**
     We have simplified this process for you.
 Use the `setup.js` script to complete the setup.
+Before that make sure you open up a new terminal and point to same folder i.e push-showrunner-framwork
     ```
     node setup.js
     ```
     Make sure to enter the correct details.
 If anything goes sideways, check the newly created `.env` file.

-4. **Initialize Docker:**
-    For local ease of development, we use Docker.
-Make sure you have it installed.
-You can get Docker [here](https://docs.docker.com/get-docker/).
-    ```
-    docker-compose up
-    ```

 5. **Start the project:**
     ```